 Charisma.
 A personal quality attributed to leaders who arouse fervent popular support and enthusiasm.

 Charismatic authority.
-Weber’s term for authority that rests on the extraordinary characteristics of leaders attributed to them by followers.
-See also Rational-legal authority and Traditional authority.
+Weber’s term for authority which rests on the extraordinary characteristics of the leader attributed to them by followers.
+(See also Traditional authority and Rational-legal authority.)

 Chronic disease.
-Disease of long duration, often not detected in its early stages, from which the patient will not recover.
-Examples include high blood pressure and diabetes.
+Disease of long duration, often not detected in its early stages, and from which the patient will not recover such as high blood pressure or diabetes.

 Church.
 A body of people belonging to an established religious organization.